Analytic and numerical toolkit for the Anderson model in one dimension

 Anderson localization \cite{anderson} has been around for nearly 70 years, becoming one of the reference themes for studies of disorder.
 It has found numerous applications to transport phenomena in solid state physics, as well as propagation of light and sound in disordered media \cite{phystoday}.

-The simplest one-dimensional Anderson model can be visualized as a quantum particle that is allowed to hop between the nearest-neighbor sites of a chain, while random potentials, with a prescribed probability distribution, are assigned independently to each site.
+The simplest one-dimensional (1d) Anderson model can be visualized as a quantum particle that is allowed to hop between the nearest-neighbor sites of a chain, while random potentials, with a prescribed probability distribution, are assigned independently to each site.
 Somewhat surprisingly, despite the amount of attention this model has received, no simple analytic procedures are seen in the literature for computing its density-of-states (DoS) when the on-site disorder distributions are arbitrary given functions.
-The purpose of this note is to provide such a procedure.
-The derivation will start with the rather conventional framework of supersymmetry-based methods in application to disorder averaging \cite{Efetov, nucleus,FMsigma,Mirlin, textbooks}, but will depart from the standard expositions in the literature at an essential point, taking a shortcut to a simple, explicit result.
+The purpose of this Letter is to provide such a procedure.
+The derivation will start with the rather conventional framework of supersymmetry-based methods in application to disorder averaging \cite{Efetov, nucleus,FMsigma,Mirlin, textbooks}, but will depart from the standard expositions in the literature at an essential point, taking a shortcut to a simple, explicit result in the form of a linear integral equation.
 While the phenomenology of the Anderson model is understood in terms of the eigenvector localization over the lattice sites, rather than the DoS, the Thouless formula \cite{thouless} provides an expression for the localization length in terms of the DoS, and thus, the analytic solution presented here will automatically control the key physical localization properties.